Chukwudipelumi/Chukwudipelumi/README.md

 - 👋 Hi, I’m @Chukwudipelumi
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate website/ landing page creation
-- 📫 How to reach me ...
+- 📫 How to reach me twitter.

 <!---
 Chukwudipelumi/Chukwudipelumi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.